br-amaral/Rep_template/README.md

 2 - Choose whether to use the renv R package or not.
 It is deactivated by default, so it needs to be activated if desired:

-    - open .Rprofile file and delete the #s
+    - open .Rprofile file and delete the #'s

 3 - The draft script is there as a template, but it should be used/saved as a snippet so it is easier and faster.